qemus/qemu-arm/readme.md

     DISK_TYPE: "blk"
   ```

-> [!TIP]
-> If it still fails to boot, you can set the value to `usb` to emulate a USB drive, which is slower but requires no drivers and is compatible with almost every system.
+  If it still fails to boot, you can set the value to `usb` to emulate a USB drive, which is slower but requires no drivers and is compatible with almost every system.

 ### How do I change the amount of CPU or RAM?